Processors Tab

 setTimeout(fn, ms)Delay execution

-Example: Log Response Details
+Example: Inspect Response

 // Log response information for debugging

-console.log('Headers:', JSON.stringify(response.headers, null, 2));
+console.log('Headers:', JSON.stringify(tg.response.headers, null, 2));

-// Parse JSON body
+// Parse JSON body using the built-in json() helper

-const data = JSON.parse(response.body);
+const data = tg.response.json();

 console.log('Response data:', data);